 The National Disability Insurance Scheme (NDIS) is a complex system that can be difficult to navigate on your own.
-Fortunately, there are a variety of people and organisations that can help you understand the NDIS and get the support you need.
+Fortunately, there are many people and organisations that can help you understand it and get the support you need.
 Here are some ways to get support with your NDIS relationship.

 Local Area Coordinators (LACs) are community-based organisations that can help you understand and access the NDIS.
-LACs can help you with your initial application, provide information about available services and supports in your community, and assist you in developing your NDIS plan.
+LACs can help you with your initial application.
+They can also provide information about available services and supports in your community.
+And they can assist you in developing your NDIS plan.
 To find your nearest LAC, visit the NDIS website listed above.

 To find an advocacy service, visit the Disability Advocacy Finder on the NDIS website by clicking here.

 Peer support groups are a great way to connect with others who are also navigating the NDIS.
-These groups provide a safe and supportive space to share experiences, ask questions, and get advice from others who have gone through similar experiences.
+These groups provide a safe and supportive space to share experiences and ask questions.
+Through them, you can get advice from others who have gone through similar experiences.

 You can search for peer support groups on the NDIS website clicking here or through disability organisations in your community.